AvichalDwivedi/Language-Learning-App/README.md

-# Language Learning App Platform
+# Language Learning App/Online Learning App Platform

 ## Description
 This project is an Language Learning App platform designed to facilitate online education management for administrators, teachers, and students.
 It offers distinct functionalities and features for each user role to enhance the learning experience and streamline administrative tasks within the platform.